iexcloud/docs/source/using-core-data/getting-time-series-core-financial-data.md

     ![](./getting-time-series-core-financial-data/core-datasets.png)

-1. Click on a dataset you want data from.
+1. Click on the dataset you want data from.
 For example, if you want to get cash flow records, click the CASH_FLOW dataset.
 The dataset overview appears.

     ![](./getting-time-series-core-financial-data/cash-flow-overview.png)